sobelio/llm-chain/crates/llm-chain-hnsw/README.md

 # llm-chain-hnsw

-`llm-chain-hnsw` is a package that provides integration with hnsw for the `llm-chain` project.
+`llm-chain-hnsw` is a package that provides integration with hnsw for the `llm-chain` project using hnsw_rs lib.

 ## Features

-- High-performance search capabilities
-- Easy-to-use API
+- Perform insertions and searches using hsnw_rs (cosine)
+- Integration with DocumentStore in order to store the documents separately from the hnsw index
+- Dump / Load hnsw index from fs

 ## Getting Started